 In accordance with the NADCA Code of Ethics, NADCA members must agree to provide services only after completing the necessary bonding and licensing procedures.
 NADCA strongly recommends that you contact the appropriate licensing agency to learn what licenses if any are required, so you are compliant with licensing requirements at the local, state, and authorities having jurisdiction levels.
 Following are some states which do require an HVAC contractor’s license, mechanical contractor’s license, sheet metal license, or other specialty license in order for a firm to access and clean HVAC systems.

 Arizona (602) 542-1525

 California (916) 255-3900

 Michigan (517) 241-9325

 Examples of state mandated licenses that would apply to NADCA members would relate to cutting access holes, working with asbestos, applying pesticides, or providing residential services.
 Companies should contact their state's Department of Labor for more information.

 What is the cost of Supplemental Membership?

-Supplemental Membership dues are charged on an annual basis at the cost of $295.00 per year and are non-refundable.
+Supplemental Membership dues are charged on an annual basis at the cost of $310.00 per year and are non-refundable.
 Dues are payable by June 30 of every year.
-When a company first joins NADCA, dues for the first full year (July 1 through the following June 30) are prorated based upon when membership began.
+When a company first joins NADCA, the company pays the first full year’s dues (July 1 through the following June 30) at the time of application and the second year of dues are prorated based upon the date of application.
 Companies that have not fulfilled their membership requirements in 6 months from the time of application will forfeit their application fees and dues.